HotAndCold245/Deadline-Countdown/README.md

 ![Settings2](https://github.com/user-attachments/assets/5b0bb8b4-560d-499b-9675-b63c78491316)

 # SideBar View
 The deadlines can be viewed from the sidebar.
-There is a button at the top to refresh the timer on the deadlines.
-I made it manual to avoid potential visual flickers from constantly auto-refreshing the entire viewport.
-The deadlines are arranged exactly as they appear in the management section of the settings menu.
+There is a button at the top to refresh the deadlines.
+The deadlines will be arranged in the same order as they appear in the management section of the settings menu.

-If a deadline repeats, the interval for repeating will be displayed.
-Once the deadline is reached, the date of the deadline will update to the next possible time and will start counting down again.
+If a deadline repeats, once the deadline is reached, the date of the deadline will update to the next possible time and will start counting down again.
 If a deadline does not repeat, when the time is over, the message "Deadline passed" will display in place of the timer.

-When a deadline is approaching, as in, when it is within 1 hour of ending or resetting, it will appear inside a red box as a warning.
-Currently, there is no way to adjust when this warning begins.
-I will improve this later.
+When a deadline is approaching, it will appear inside a red box as a warning.
+Pressing the refresh button will clear existing warnings on deadlines that have reset.
+I made it manual so that these warnings aren't automatically removed when opening the app.

 ![Sidebar1](https://github.com/user-attachments/assets/82ad74a6-e8d1-4748-9d57-b957be84d40c)